priceofreality/flutter-app/README.md

 We use Github Actions to run this tasks in order:
 * Tests
 * Build for production
-* Deploy to the Play Store with Fastline
+* Deploy to the Play Store (Internal Beta) with Fastline

 ## Bugs and feature requests